augustyniakamil/javascript-tasks/README.md

 ---

 ### Task 3
-Using the function from Task 2 (`isEven`), create another function (`getEvenNumbers`) that has one argument and returns even numbers.
-The argument should be a `Number` type array but you have to check it.
+Using the function from Task 2 (`isEven`), create another function (`getEvenNumbers`) which returns even numbers.

+* The function has one argument
+* The argument should be a `Number` type array but you have to check it
-* The function returns `No even numbers.` when it is called without the argument.
+* The function returns `No even numbers.` when it is called without the argument
 * If the argument is an empty array or does not have any valid number, returns `No even numbers.`
-* If the argument contains even numbers, it is returned as text, according to the pattern `Even numbers: <evenNumbers>`, even numbers are split by a comma with extra space
+* If the argument contains even numbers, it is returned as text, according to the pattern `Even numbers: <evenNumbers>`, even numbers are split by a comma with extra whitespace

 <details><summary>Example results</summary>